giordano-lucas/dex-cyclic-arbitrage/models/embedding/rule_based/README.md

 To evaluate the performance of our cycle embedding (autoencoder), we propose to study the impact of different embeddings features on the output of a binary classification task, precisely the profitability of a cycle.

 The emphasis is not put on finding the best overall model here.
-The idea is to study the difference in the confusion matrix and metrics (accuracy, f1-score, recall, precision) that occur when the input features changes.
+The idea is to study the difference in the confusion matrix and metrics (accuracy, f1-score, recall, precision) that occur when the input features change.

 If we observe better performance metrics for our autoencoder embedding, this experiment will have provided evidence that our embedding somehow captures the underlying structure of cyclic arbitrages.